Let’s face it: if an athlete’s name is not Manny Pacquiao, chances are high he/she will be relegated to the dustbowl of history.

 6. Simeon Toribio.

 A three-time Olympian with a bronze medal and five-time gold medallist in the Far Eastern games, the pride of Zamboanga made a name for himself as one of the best track and field athletes the Philippines has ever produced.

 According to an anecdote by sports writer Jorge Afable, Toribio could have very well won the gold medal and not the bronze medal during his second Olympic appearance at the Los Angeles Games in 1932 if he hadn’t been bothered by “the call of nature.”
-Due to his distress, Toribio failed to hurdle the 6’6” bar which he had done so easily the first time during the course of the gruelling four-hour competition.
+Due to his distress, Toribio failed to hurdle the 6’6” bar which he had done so easily the first time during the course of the grueling four-hour competition.

 Also Read: 8 Filipinos Who Make You Proud To Be Pinoy

 Toribio would also be honored as “Asia’s Greatest Athlete” in 1930 for his accomplishments.
-Later on, he became a lawyer and served as representative of Bohol’s second district.
+Later on, he became a lawyer and served as a representative of Bohol’s second district.

 7. Haydee Coloso-Espino.

 Known as the “Asian Swim Queen,” the Iloilo native holds the distinction as the Filipino athlete with the most number of medals in the Asian Games.